isabella232/help-7/sphinx/src/spot-scaling/setup.rst

    If you"ve already linked your AWS account(s) to the CMP, go to this step instead.

 As part of linking your account, you will need to create an AWS IAM Role and attach an IAM Policy to it containing a requisite set of permissions.
-These permissions allow Spot Scaling to function — monitor your ASG behavior, make spot instance recommendations, and allow you to implement them from the CMP
+These permissions allow Spot Scaling to function :raw-html:`&mdash;`  monitor your ASG behavior, make spot instance recommendations, and allow you to implement them from the CMP

 In the same article linked above, read the section on `how to create a policy for Spot Scaling <https://help.doit-intl.com/amazon-web-services/add-your-amazon-web-services-iam-role#spot-scaling>`__ with the requisite permissions.